Back To Search Results

 Acitretin

-Editor: Thomas Mazzoni Updated: 9/25/2022 8:13:33 AM
+Editor: Thomas Mazzoni Updated: 2/28/2024 1:50:34 AM

 Acitretin belongs to a group of drugs known as retinoids.
-Retinoids include natural and synthetic compounds that have similar activity to vitamin A. Vitamin A helps regulate the immune system, impacts cellular growth, differentiation, proliferation, and plays a role in embryonic development.
+Retinoids include natural and synthetic compounds that have similar activity to vitamin A. Vitamin A helps regulate the immune system, impacts cellular growth, differentiation, and proliferation, and plays a role in embryonic development.
 Other effects of retinoids include immunologic anti-inflammatory effects, induction of apoptosis, and inhibition of tumor promotion.[1][2][3]

-FDA-approved Indication
+FDA-Approved Indication

-Acitretin is FDA-approved for psoriasis (severe plaque-type psoriasis, pustular psoriasis generalized, pustular psoriasis localized), combination therapy with ultraviolet B (UVB) or psoralen ultraviolet A (PUVA), combination therapy with cyclosporine, combination therapy with biologic therapies.
-Acitretin is the only systemic retinoid that is FDA-approved for psoriasis and effective as monotherapy.
+Acitretin is FDA-approved for psoriasis (severe plaque-type psoriasis, pustular psoriasis generalized, pustular psoriasis localized), combination therapy with ultraviolet B (UVB) or psoralen ultraviolet A (PUVA), combination therapy with cyclosporine, or combination therapy with biologic therapies.
+Acitretin is the only systemic retinoid that is FDA-approved for psoriasis and effective as monotherapy.[1]

-Off-labeled Use
+Off-Label Use

 Mechanism of Action

 Get the answers you need instantly with the StatPearls Clinical Decision Support tool.
 StatPearls spent the last decade developing the largest and most updated Point-of Care resource ever developed.
+Earn CME/CE by searching and reading articles.

 Retinoids bind cytosolic retinoic acid-binding protein (CRABP) that acts as the intracellular carrier transporting it to the nucleus.
-In the nucleus, retinoids impact transcription by binding two families of nuclear receptors: retinoic acid receptors (RARs) and retinoid X receptors (RXR).
-RAR and RXR families contain three receptor subtypes: alpha, beta, and gamma that are encoded by different genes.
-RAR can bind with RXR forming a heterodimer.
-RXR can bind with itself, forming a homodimer, or bind with other nuclear receptors such as thyroid hormone receptor, vitamin D3 receptor, and peripheral peroxidase-activated receptor (PPAR).
+In the nucleus, retinoids impact transcription by binding 2 families of nuclear receptors: retinoic acid receptors (RARs) and retinoid X receptors (RXR).
+RAR and RXR families contain 3 receptor subtypes: α, β, and γ, encoded by different genes.
+RAR can bind with RXR, forming a heterodimer.
+RXR can bind with itself, creating a homodimer, or bind with other nuclear receptors such as the thyroid hormone receptor, vitamin D3 receptor, and peripheral peroxidase-activated receptor (PPAR).
 Dimers of RAR/RXR or RXR/RXR bind to DNA regulatory sequences in the promoter region, retinoid acid response elements (RAREs).
-Once the ligand binds, it undergoes a conformational change to release co-repressors and recruit co-activators.
-The retinoid-receptor complex may antagonize the action of other transcription factors, thus working indirectly.
-Acitretin competes with RA for CRABP.
-Acitretin can activate but does not bind to multiple RARs.[5][6]

 Pharmacokinetics

 Metabolism: The initial metabolism of acitretin involves isomerization; this differs from isotretinoin, where the initial metabolism is oxidation.
 Acitretin converts to isoacitretin.
 Acitretin is ultimately eliminated in the bile as beta-glucuronide derivatives or through the kidneys as soluble metabolites.
 Acitretin can undergo reverse metabolism to etretinate when acitretin is used in combination with alcohol.
+Following multiple doses, acitretin has a half-life of 49 hours, and cis-acitretin has 63 hours.

-Excretion: Its metabolites, as well as conjugates of acitretin and cis-acitretin, are excreted in the feces (34% to 54%) and urine (16% to 53%).
+Elimination: Acitretin's metabolites, as well as conjugates of acitretin and cis-acitretin, are excreted in the feces (34% to 54%) and urine (16% to 53%).

 Initial: Administer 25 to 50 mg orally daily as a single dose with the main meal.

-Maintenance: Administer 25 to 50 mg orally daily after initial response to treatment.
+Maintenance: Administer 25 to 50 mg orally daily after the initial response to treatment.
 The maintenance dose should have its basis in clinical efficacy and tolerability.

-• Pregnant Women: It is considered a pregnancy category X medicine.
-As per the box warning, acitretin must not be given to pregnant patients, patients who intend to become pregnant during therapy, or at least three years following discontinuation of treatment.
-Significant human fetal abnormalities have been reported with the administration of acitretin.
+Pregnancy considerations: Acitretin is considered a pregnancy category X medicine.
+Per the box warning, acitretin must not be given to pregnant patients, patients who intend to become pregnant during therapy, or at least 3 years following treatment discontinuation.[8]

-• Pediatric Patients: The safety and efficacy of acitretin are not established for pediatric patients.
+Pediatric Patients: The safety and efficacy of acitretin are not established for pediatric patients.

 Cardiovascular: Flushing, acute myocardial infarction, thromboembolism, stroke

-Immune System Disorders: Hypersensitivity, including angioedema and urticaria
+Immune System: Hypersensitivity, including angioedema and urticaria [11]

-Nervous System: Headache, pain, rigors; myopathy with peripheral neuropathy which improved upon discontinuation of the acitretin.
+Nervous System: Headache, pain, rigors; myopathy with peripheral neuropathy, which improved upon discontinuation of the acitretin.

-Reproductive: Vulvo-vaginitis (due to Candida albicans)
+Reproductive: Vulvovaginitis (due to Candida albicans)

 Skin and Appendages: Thinning of the skin, exfoliation of the skin, xeroderma, nail disease, pruritus, erythematous rash, paronychia, particularly on the palms and soles; nail fragility, madarosis, alopecia, paresthesia, hyperesthesia, and exfoliative dermatitis